SHarpreetSingh/basic-typescript/README.md

 # basic-typescript

-# to run program use below
+- To run program use below

 ```
 tsc-node <filename>